 - Range and speed optimized for moving multiple people quickly to and from their destinations

 Getting each of these right is critical.
-If vehicle is too loud, it won’t be able to take off and land where it’s most convenient for passengers.
+If the vehicle is too loud, it won’t be able to take off and land where it’s most convenient for passengers.
 If range is too short, it will be limited to only a small percentage of trips.
 If speed is too slow, it won’t save people enough time.

 Our team has made significant progress on a vehicle that achieves these targets over the past four years.
 After building and flight-testing one of the world’s first full-scale, all-electric vertical-takeoff-and-landing (eVTOL) vehicle prototypes, we’re now developing a commercial version of that design and preparing that vehicle for certification.
 Our most recent funding round will help accelerate that effort.